isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 > "The residents of the sanatorium must have heard of Father Damien once or twice.
 I heard his name several times when I was in the sanatorium.
 I do not remember them as good impressions.
 It was because Father Damien was considered to be the only adult ‘leper’ in the over 60-year history of the sanatorium.
 >
-> The fact that Hansen’s disease is not contagious, except in infants, was known early on.
+> The fact that Hansen’s Disease is not contagious, except in infants, was known early on.
 The fact that not a single staff member had contracted the 　 disease was a powerful weapon in the fight against the disease.
 But as if to 　 put a damper on it, ‘absolute isolationists’ said, ‘You know, there’s Damien,　 isn’t there?
 ‘That was really hard..."
 >
 > "...the standing statue of ‘Damien Disfigured’, with nodules erupting from his face and the backs of his hands, stood well over 2 meters on the 　 pedestal.
 Wearing the formal gauntlet of Father and broad-brimmed hat,　 the slightly downcast figure looked both frightening and somewhat sad..."